Viola Jimulla: Biography

 Viola Jimulla was born in 1878 on the San Carlos Apache Reservation.
 She was named Sica-tuva, "Born Quickly," by her parents, Who-wah, "Singing Cricket" and Ka-hava-soo-ah, "Turquoise Bead in Nose."
 When attending Rice Indian School and the Phoenix Indian School she took the name Viola and her stepfather’s last name, Phelhame.
+Her father had died when she was young.

-In 1900 she went to live with her family in the vicinity of Prescott.
+In 1900, Phelhame went to live with her family in the vicinity of Prescott.
 In 1901, she married Sam “Red Ants” Jimulla, raised a family, and became an active part of the tribal community as well as the Prescott community.
+The Jimullas had five daughters, three of whom died young.

 Viola added in her own energy and action to her husband’s quiet leadership.
 Her ability to care for and work with both the Indian and Anglo cultures would have a long lasting benefit for her tribe and for the greater Prescott area.
 In 1935, the Jimullas worked with local and national officials to set aside 75 acre of land for the Prescott-Yavapai Indian Reservation.
 In the 1950s, the reservation was enlarged to 1327 acre.
 That same year Sam was appointed chief of the Prescott Yavapais by the Commissioner of Indian Affairs and was officially elected chief by the tribe.